 I’ve focused considerable energy on the Near Future vs. Space Fiction dichotomy so far, but lest you be polluted too thoroughly by the lens through which I tend to view the genre, I’ll move on now to the stories that defied my simple categorization scheme, stories that fell into the hazy zone between Mundane near futures and flight-of-fantasy far ones — or off that whole scale entirely.
 In order to build to a happier ending, I’ll start with my least favorite of these and work my way up, which means starting with James Alan Gardner’s “The Ray Gun: A Love Story,” a nostalgic piece of allegorical SF that may be the one true head-scratcher for inclusion in a best-of anthology.
 This one is about a boy who finds a truly skiffy ray gun in the woods one day, and how this powerful tool drastically changes the course of his life.
 I found the YA-ish narrative approach stylistically annoying, and it felt way too long for its message; I’ve read work by Gardner I’ve liked, but not here.
 Noted with something of a shrug is Kristine Kathryn Rusch’s “G-Men,” which falls into that decidedly skiffy subgenre of “celebrity alternate world” fiction.
 This one plots a divergent historical trajectory around the timelines of RFK, LBJ, and J. Edgar Hoover.
 Eh.
 As for Jay Lake’s “The Sky That Wraps the World Round, Past the Blue and Into the Black,” I’m afraid I found this tale of a spacer, whose quiet life of exile on Earth is interrupted when his history catches up with him, a bit too stylistically convoluted.

-Moving on to stories I found more enjoyable…the anthology’s opener, “Turing’s Apples” by Stephen Baxter, manages to straddle the near future/far future divide by putting its characters at the center of a scientific effort to decrypt alien signals that could lead to an earth-shattering transformation of our world.
+Moving on to stories I found more enjoyable: the anthology’s opener, “Turing’s Apples” by Stephen Baxter, manages to straddle the near future/far future divide by putting its characters at the center of a scientific effort to decrypt alien signals that could lead to an earth-shattering transformation of our world.
 Baxter pulls of a classic “two guys talking about ideas” story fairly well, thanks to a deft combination of big concepts and intimate character interactions.
 Robert Reed’s “Five Thrillers” ricochets deftly from space to Earth and back again in an ultimately grim and disturbing tale about a thoroughly amoral man who figures prominently in a number of important events.
-Both of these stories are diverting and effective, but didn’t really linger that long in the memory for me.
-Next to consider is Garth Nix’s “Old Friends,” a nuanced and well written environmental metaphor about a literally “green” hero dualing toxic creatures from the ocean — an able-handed science fantasy with an appealing monster movie feel: not overwhelming, but nice work.
+Both of these stories are diverting and effective, but didn’t really linger long in the memory.
+Next to consider is Garth Nix’s “Old Friends,” a nuanced and well written environmental metaphor about a literally “green” hero dualing toxic creatures from the ocean — an able-handed science fantasy with an appealing monster movie feel.
+Not overwhelming, but nice work.

 Two of the more impressive, and less classifiable, stories are by newer writers.
 Daryl Gregory’s “The Illustrated History of Lord Grimm,” perhaps one of the most strikingly unique stories in the anthology, takes us to an offbeat, fictional Baltic nation that keeps getting run over by enemy invasions.
 It puts its characters through some interesting, and brutal, paces, without ever clearly defining its surreal backdrop.
 This one reminded me of the Finlay in its message about humankind’s stubborn persistence when it comes to perpetuating unnecessary tragedy, and like the Finlay, I kind of wondered if it might not have made its point a bit more concisely.
 Still, intriguing and disquieting stuff.
 Aliette de Bodard’s “Butterfly, Falling at Dawn,” takes us to an exquisitely rendered alternate history/near future.
 The twist in this particular timeline is that Mexico was colonized by Chinese explorers, dramatically shifting the track of American history.
 That de Bodard uses this colorful world to tell what is essentially a nicely clocked, vividly drawn police procedural is only mildly disappointing, in light of how the intricate and surprising world-building elevates the proceedings.

-To sum up, this latest year’s best edition tries to deliver a little something for everybody, and for the most part it succeeds admirably, its best works more than redeeming its lesser ones.
-At its worst, and only occasionally, its selections left me scratching my head.
+This latest year’s best edition tries to deliver a little something for everybody, and for the most part it succeeds admirably, its best works more than redeeming its lesser ones.
+At worst, and only occasionally, its selections left me scratching my head.
 But at its best, and much more frequently, I found it filling me with renewed excitement for short genre fiction, and that in itself was worth the price of admission.